 Refurbished Copiers & Printer Devices

-“What is the difference between remanufactured and refurbished copier or printer devices?”
+"What is the difference between refurbished and remanufactured copiers and printers?"

 The Ideal Buyer of a Refurbished Copier or MFD